palistra/devops-demolabs/InterConnect/Extended/lab-0-getting-setup.md

 6. Click on the **Verify email address** link.
 8. You now have an active GitHub account.

-## Task 3: Set up Slack access
+## Task 4: Set up Slack access

 There are a number of ways to access Slack.
 One is through the web browser, another is through a desktop application and a third is through your mobile device.
 The method used in these labs in web browser.
-Feel free to install the deskop or mobile app if you prefer acccessing Slack in that way.
+Feel free to install the desktop or mobile app if you prefer accessing Slack in that way.

 1. In a web browser, open a new tab and go to the following URL to go to the (already created) Slack team.
 You could create and administer your own Slack team if you would prefer, the instructions for doing so are not part of this exercise.
-Addiionally, you could also download and install the SLack app to your SmartPhone and access Slack that way.
+Additionally, you could also download and install the SLack app to your SmartPhone and access Slack that way.
    [https://bluemixdevopslab.slack.com](https://bluemixdevopslab.slack.com)

 2. Enter the following information: